at Arrow Rock State Historic Site

 The J. Huston Tavern can be accessed by a brick sidewalk on the west side of the building.
 This meets a ramp at the rear of the dining area.
-The ramp may require some assistance in getting up.
+Some visitors may require assistance in getting up the ramp.
 Mobility within the tavern may be limited by numerous step-downs and stairs, which are typical of early 19th century structures.

 Special activities are scheduled throughout the year.
-The people of Arrow Rock are friendly, accommodating and look forward to your visit.
+The people of Arrow Rock are friendly and accommodating and look forward to your visit.

 For more information, contact the historic site: